 I’ve lived in Arkansas all my life and I’ve done my fair share of hiking in this beautiful state.
 When I started to write about the best Arkansas hiking trails with waterfalls, I figured I had this in the bag.

-The truth is, I could only think of a couple trails with waterfalls and I knew there were more.
+The truth is, I could only think of a couple trails with waterfalls in Arkansas and I knew there were more.

 So, I turned to my friends Josh and Sarah who are hiking experts.
-They love to spend time in nature with their four kids traveling the backgrounds and discovering awesome things.
-They even have a FANTASTIC YouTube channel about their adventures!
+They love to spend time in nature with their four kids traveling the backroads and discovering awesome things.

 Here are their recommendations for the best Arkansas hiking trails with waterfalls.